hbkworld/streaming-spec/complex_types.md

 After the meta information describing the signal has been received, measured values are to be interpreted as follows:

-- The size of a complete measured value derives from the sum of the sizes of all explicit members
+- The size of a complete signal value derives from the sum of the sizes of all explicit members
 - Members are send in the same sequence as in the meta information describing the signal
 - Only members with an explicit rule are transferred.
 - Non explicit members are calculated according their rule (i.e. constant, linear).
 They take no room within the transferred measured data blocks.